theodorhansson/CHAMPS/docs/introduction.md

 When done, close the figure and look for your saved data!

 # Further reading
-Take a look at the different measurement types or the instruments themselves.
+Take a look at the configs for different measurement types ([IPV](../IPVconfig.toml), [Spectrum](../OSAconf.toml)) or the instruments themselves.
 If you're brave you might even want to develop your own routines!